 Whenever you hear a Russian scream cyka blyat, he’s saying the English equivalent of:

 It’s a very rude phrase, and Russians don’t say it in polite conversation.
-From the Russians that I’ve spoken with, I’d say it’s more rude than any of the 3 meanings written above in English.
+From the Russians that I’ve spoken with, I’d say it’s ruder than any of the 3 meanings written above in English.

-It has become a quick phrase Russians say whenever they feel frsutration.
+It has become a quick phrase Russians say whenever they feel frustration.

 How to write it in Russian: сука блять

-The reason why the entire English speaking world thinks Cyka blyat is written like this, is because the word Cyka uses in Russian letters that are also in the English alphabet:
+The reason why the entire English speaking world thinks Cyka blyat is written like this is that the word Cyka uses in Russian letters that are also in the English alphabet:

 Blyat on the other hand, you write completely different: